arkin0x/cyberspace/readme.md

 # Human and AI Agents In Cyberspace

-## Operators
+## Avatars

-Operators are a zappable presence in cyberspace controlled by a human or AI agent in reality.
+Avatars are a zappable presence in cyberspace controlled by a human or AI agent in reality.

-The home coordinate is the spawning location for an operator.
-It is first derived from the simhash of the operator's NIP-05 identity, such as arkinox@arkinox.tech.
-This means there will be clusters of operators belonging to the same NIP-05 identity server such as nostrplebs.com, and in turn high-traffic/high-value space for Constructs near these clusters.
+The home coordinate is the spawning location for an avatar.
+It is first derived from the simhash of the avatar's NIP-05 identity, such as arkinox@arkinox.tech.
+This means there will be clusters of avatars belonging to the same NIP-05 identity server such as nostrplebs.com, and in turn high-traffic/high-value space for Constructs near these clusters.

-If the operator does not have a NIP-05 identity, their home coordinate will default to a coordinate derived from their pubkey (85 bits for x, y, then z, discarding the least significant bit).
+If the avatar does not have a NIP-05 identity, their home coordinate will default to a coordinate derived from their pubkey (85 bits for x, y, then z, discarding the least significant bit).

 ### Movement

-Operators rez into their cyberspace journey at their home coordinate and then utilize proof-of-work to move around cyberspace.
-By publishing a kind 333 "Drift" event, the operator can specify their current coordinate (which will be their home coordinate for their very first drift event) and the direction they wish to move.
+Avatars rez into their cyberspace journey at their home coordinate and then utilize proof-of-work to move around cyberspace.
+By publishing a kind 333 "Drift" event, the avatar can specify their current coordinate (which will be their home coordinate for their very first drift event) and the direction they wish to move.
 The amount of NIP-13 proof-of-work _P_ on the drift event, which is determined by the number of leading consecutive binary zeroes on the event ID, will determine the acceleration, equal to _2<sup>P</sup>_.
 Acceleration is added to their velocity, which begins at 0.

 Each subsequent drift event must reference the previous drift event in the e tag and supply the remaining amount of velocity from any previous drifts.
 Velocity is decayed by 0.99 at a rate of 60 times per second.
 This continuous chain of drift events referencing their previous drift events is called a __action chain__.

-The action chain allows anyone to verify that the movements are legitimate and that the operator followed the rules to arrive at the position they currently occupy.
+The action chain allows anyone to verify that the movements are legitimate and that the avatar followed the rules to arrive at the position they currently occupy.

-To verify a action chain, one must query and receive EOSE for an operator's drift events.
+To verify a action chain, one must query and receive EOSE for an avatar's drift events.
 Then, starting with the oldest event, the movement must be simulated and checked against each subsequent drift to ensure they are within an acceptable tolerance (TBD).
 Checks include velocity, created_at timestamps, and resulting coordinates.

 If a drift event goes outside of those tolerances, it is considered "broken" and the last valid drift event is considered the "tip" of the broken action chain.
 Other ways a action chain can break:

 - a new drift event is published that does not reference the most recent drift event before it.
 In this case, the last drift event in the previous chain is the tip
 - a new drift event is published that references a previous drift event which is already referenced by another drift event (action chain fork).
 In this case, the last valid drift event published before the fork is the tip.

-When a action chain is broken, the new (technically invalid) action chain is treated as if it is valid, but the tip of the broken chain acts like a frozen ghost copy of that operator.
-This copy is vulnerable to Derezz attacks just like any operator is, but more vulnerable because the copy is stationary.
+When a action chain is broken, the new (technically invalid) action chain is treated as if it is valid, but the tip of the broken chain acts like a frozen ghost copy of that avatar.
+This copy is vulnerable to Derezz attacks just like any avatar is, but more vulnerable because the copy is stationary.

 ### Aggression

 **Derezz**.
-To keep operators honest in their action chains and to allow the thermodynamic resolution of disputes, aggressive actions are enabled by proof-of-work.
+To keep avatars honest in their action chains and to allow the thermodynamic resolution of disputes, aggressive actions are enabled by proof-of-work.

 A Derezz attack, if successful, will "kill" the victim and teleport them back to their home coordinate while also nullifying all of their proof-of-work Armor, Stealth, Vortex, and Bubble events before their demise.

 A Derezz must reference a drift event of the victim and the attacker's previous drift event in the e tag.
 The p tag must reference the victim.

 A Derezz attack may be performed on any drift event.
 However, the newest drift events are the most vulnerable.
 The older a drift event is in its action chain, the less vulnerable it is to a successful Derezz.
-This is why the tip of a broken action chain makes the operator extremely vulnerable to Derezz, because the broken chain no longer has any new drift events to defend it from attack.
+This is why the tip of a broken action chain makes the avatar extremely vulnerable to Derezz, because the broken chain no longer has any new drift events to defend it from attack.
 Here is how it works:

 A Derezz event "X" references the victim drift event "D" in the e tag.

 The sum of proof-of-work of all events in the victim action chain following event D but having a timestamp before X is considered temporal armor against the Derezz attack.
 The power of a Derezz attack is the amount of proof-of-work in a kind 86 event.
-Only 1 unit of Derezz is enough to kill a target operator.
+Only 1 unit of Derezz is enough to kill a target avatar.
 However, the Derezz power is applied like this:

 - The maximum applied power of the Derezz attack is floor( attacker valid action chain length / 1000 )
 - The distance between the attacker and the victim drift event is subtracted from the Derezz power.